Last updated on November 6th, 2019 at 01:52 am

 8. Shop Selectively

-As a consumer, you have the power to choose where you want to spend your money.
-If environmental impact is a top concern, consider Newsweek’s list of the Greenest Retail Companies in the U.S. You won’t have to go out of your way to shop at some of the top-ranked stores.
-Best Buy, Kohl’s and Target all crack the top ten.
+As a consumer, you can choose where you want to spend your money.
+If environmental impact is a top concern, consider Newsweek’s list of the Greenest Companies in the U.S. You won’t have to go out of your way to shop at some of the ranked stores.

 9. Think Outside the Box

 While the focus is mostly on waste from wrapping paper and cardboard boxes, other simple recycling is often overlooked.
-Depending on how your family celebrates, a holiday get together can result in a large surplus of empty bottles and cans.
-It’s smart to bring an extra plastic recycling bin so there’s no confusion as to where empties go.
-If you’re really committed to the cause, Whole Foods offers a cork recycling program at many of their stores.
+Depending on how your family celebrates, a holiday get-together can result in a large surplus of empty bottles and cans.
+It’s smart to bring an extra plastic recycling bin so there’s no confusion about where empties go.
+If you’re really committed to the cause, find a cork recycling program.

-Andrea Woroch is a nationally-recognized consumer and money-saving expert who helps consumers live on less without radically changing their lifestyles.
+Andrea Woroch is a nationally recognized consumer and money-saving expert who helps consumers live on less without radically changing their lifestyles.
 From smart spending tips to personal finance advice, Andrea transforms everyday consumers into savvy shoppers.
-She has been featured among top news outlets such as Good Morning America, NBC’s Today, MSNBC, New York Times, Kiplinger Personal Finance, CNNMoney and many more.
-You can follow her on Twitter for daily savings advice and tips.
+She has been featured among top news outlets such as Good Morning America, NBC’s Today, MSNBC, New York Times, Kiplinger Personal Finance, CNNMoney, and many more.

 Enjoy this special 8WomenDream Guest Contributor story submitted by new and experienced big dreamers throughout the world, edited and published to capture a dream perspective from different points of view.
 Do you have a personal dream story to share with 8WomenDream readers?
 Click here to learn how to submit dream big articles for consideration.